rassaire/dmo-gpm-tutorial/tutorial5.md

 ```

 <!-- ## Bringing data to a reference frame:
-We can see that the humeri and scapulae are distributed in space, however, these relative positions are not the physiological relative positions.
+We can see that the first and second objects are distributed in space, however, these relative positions are not the physiological relative positions.
 They are due to the acquisition protocol, for example you can have the humerus of the same patient in the same (physiological) pose in different positions in space.
 We need to solve this problem by aligning all the scapulae to a reference rotational scapula and then applying the same rigid transformations to the scapula.
 This allows all the scapulae to be aligned while maintaining the spatial relationship between each scapula and the humerus, which is the pose variation that we want to model.

 ```Scala